Oath Keeper Boss Finally Nabbed Over ‘Seditious’ Jan. 6 Plot, Feds Say

-Stewart Rhodes, the founder of the paramilitary group the Oath Keepers, has been charged for his role in the Jan.
-6 Capitol riots more than a year after the failed insurrection.
+Stewart Rhodes, the eye-patch-wearing founder of the paramilitary group the Oath Keepers, has been arrested and charged for his role in the Jan.
+6 Capitol riots, landing the feds perhaps their biggest blow yet on far-right extremists more than a year after the failed insurrection.

-Rhodes, a 56-year-old Army veteran and former lawyer who founded the paramilitary group in 2009, was indicted along with 10 others on Thursday and charged with several crimes, including seditious conspiracy—the most serious charge brought yet, the U.S. Attorney’s Office District of Columbia said.
+Rhodes, a 56-year-old Army veteran and former lawyer who founded the militia group in 2009, was indicted along with 10 others on Thursday and charged with several crimes, including seditious conspiracy.

-This is the first time prosecutors have brought sedition charges against any of the more than 700 people arrested so far in the Jan.
-6 investigation.
+It is the first time prosecutors have brought sedition charges against any of the more than 700 people arrested so far in the Jan.
+6 investigation, and comes just a week after the one-year anniversary of the violent attack.

-The Thursday arrests come after charges were filed against at least a dozen other Oath Keepers.
+The Thursday arrests are far from the first in the federal probe to ensnare members of the Oath Keepers, who purport to be comprised chiefly of current and former members of the military and law enforcement.
 Prosecutors allege the group was part of a wider conspiracy to recruit, train, and prepare for an attack on the Capitol.

 Jonathan Moseley, his lawyer, told the Times that he was not yet aware of the charges against Rhodes—but noted that FBI agents took his client into custody on Thursday.

-It also comes after Congress’ Jan.
-6 committee investigating the riot issued subpoenas to Rhodes, along with ex-Proud Boys leader Enrique Tarrio and 1st Amendment Praetorian, a lower-level, far-right faction led by Robert Patrick Lewis.
+The indictment also comes after Congress’ Jan.
+6 committee investigating the riot issued subpoenas to Rhodes, along with ex-Proud Boys leader Enrique Tarrio and the leader of 1st Amendment Praetorian, a lower-level, far-right faction helmed by Robert Patrick Lewis.

-The committee’s letter to Rhodes states, “You repeatedly suggested that the Oath Keepers should, or were prepared to, engage in violence to ensure their preferred election outcome.”
-It also quotes Rhodes calling on members of his group to “stock up on ammo” and gear up for a “full-on war in the streets.”
+The committee’s letter to Rhodes stated, “You repeatedly suggested that the Oath Keepers should, or were prepared to, engage in violence to ensure their preferred election outcome.”
+It also quoted Rhodes calling on members of his group to “stock up on ammo” and gear up for a “full-on war in the streets.”

-Federal authorities have described the Oath Keepers as “a large but loosely organized collection of [the] militia who believe that the federal government has been co-opted by a shadowy conspiracy that is trying to strip American citizens of their rights” and who heavily recruit former military, law enforcement, and first responders.
+Federal authorities have described the Oath Keepers as “a large but loosely organized collection of [the] militia who believe that the federal government has been co-opted by a shadowy conspiracy that is trying to strip American citizens of their rights."

 Other Oath Keepers charged in the conspiracy include Jessica Watkins, a 38-year-old former Army vet accused of recruiting members to “fight hand to hand” to take over the Capitol; Thomas Edward Caldwell, the 65-year-old apparent leader of the Oath Keepers; and Kelly Meggs, the self-described leader of the group’s Florida chapter.

-The charges against Rhodes come after months of implicating the Oath Keeper leader in court documents describing him as “Person One.”
-In one Jan.
-27 filing, prosecutors mentioned that “the Oath Keepers are led by Person One.”
-Prosecutors have also referred to statements made by Rhodes, attributing them to “Person One,” including a Jan.
-4 recruiting letter that he signed.
+The charges against Rhodes follow months of the feds dancing around implicating the Oath Keeper leader in court documents, which described him as “Person One.”
+Prosecutors have referred to statements made by Rhodes, attributing them to “Person One,” including a Jan.
+4, 2021, recruiting letter that he signed.

 Prosecutors have alleged that Rhodes not only had direct contact with members already accused in the plot to prevent Congress from certifying President-elect Joe Biden’s election win—but even warned there could be more violence after Jan.
 6 if President Donald Trump didn’t step up.

-While Rhodes has previously denied his involvement in the riots, he appeared to act as a link between the Oath Keepers and other far-right groups that would later participate in the attack.
+While Rhodes has previously denied his involvement in the riots, and there is no evidence he entered the Capitol that day, he appeared to act as a link between his group and other far-right factions involved in the attack.

 At a December rally in D.C., Rhodes warned of “bloody war” if Trump did not invoke the Insurrection Act.
 In a video the night before the riot, Rhodes made a Facebook video with other far-right figures.
 Among them was the leader of a PAC that employs leaders of the Proud Boys, the leader of “Vets For Trump,” who is facing charges for allegedly bringing a gun to a Pennsylvania vote-count center, and Amanda Chase, a Virginia state senator who has previously appeared alongside Proud Boys at a gun rally.